Nimra0Ashraf/mySQL-keywords-tasks/README.md

 # mySQL-keywords-tasks
-use of AS, where and DISTINCT clauses.
-Sorting the records of tables in ascending and descending orders.
+use of AVG, MAX, MIN, SUM,COUNT, GROUP BY and HAVING clauses.